Mattjones444/Code-Institute/README.md

 3\.
 Select `Settings` From the Repositories sub-headings.

 4\.
-In the left side menu select `Pages` from `Code and automation` section.
+In the left side menu select `Pages`.

 5\.
-Under the `Source` heading in the dropdown menu select `main`.

-6\.
-A second drop-down menu should remain with the default value `/(root)`.

-7\.
-Press `Save`.

-8\.
-A message that the website is ready to be deployed will appear, refresh the page and the link to the deployed site will be available in a green sub-section on the top of the page.

-9\.
-Click on the link to go to the live deployed page.
+Click on the link labelled 'Visit Site' to go to the live deployed page.

 \_\_\_